 Red Deer Minor Baseball Association offers a "Rep Program" that provides its players the opportunity to develop their skills and play at higher levels of competition.
-There are rep teams starting at the Mosquito age level and going up to the Midget age level.
+There are rep teams starting at the 11U (formerly Mosquito) age level and going up to the 18U (formerly Midget) age level.
 Typically, there are two to three teams at each age group, categorized according to Baseball Alberta divisions.

 Refund Policy: All refunds are subject to a 20% administration fee.

-Coaches for the Rep Program are selected in January/February.
-Player evaluations or tryouts are conducted in early spring.
+Coaches for the Rep Program are selected in December/January/February.
+Player evaluations or tryouts will be conducted in January/February/March depending on division.
 These evaluations involve independent evaluators with a baseball background and an understanding of how the evaluation system works.
 These evaluations are based on direct observation of demonstrated skill, estimates of future development potential, perceived dedication to the program and other such factors.
 In this way all players wishing to try out for Rep teams are required to demonstrate their ability so they can be placed at the appropriate level.

-If you have a second year Rookie child that wishes to tryout for Mosquito as an underage player they may do so, however, if they are not chosen to play on one of the Mosquito Rep teams they must go back to their age level and play as a Rookie in the Rec division.
+If you have a second year 9U child that wishes to tryout for 11U as an underage player they may do so, however, if they are not chosen to play on one of the 11U Rep teams they must go back to their age level and play as a 9U in the Rec division.

 Role of the Players